dend/awesome-product-management/README.md

 ### OneNote

 Efficient note-taking with superior organizational capabilities.
+Integrates easily with team-based workflows, where notes from the same notebook can be shared with many individuals.

 | Property | Value |
 |-----------|------|